Bill

 Bill Summary

-Amending Titles 8 (Boroughs and Incorporated Towns) and 11 (Cities) of the Pennsylvania Consolidated Statutes, in corporate power relating to boroughs, further providing for specific powers; in veterans' affairs relating to boroughs, further providing for care and erection of memorials; in corporate powers relating to third class cities, providing for control, maintenance and repair of memorials; and, in veterans' affairs relating to third class cities, further providing for care of memorials.
+Amending Titles 8 (Boroughs and Incorporated Towns) and, 11 <-- (Cities) AND 16 (COUNTIES) of the Pennsylvania Consolidated <-- Statutes, in corporate power relating to boroughs, further providing for specific powers; in veterans' affairs relating to boroughs, further providing for care and erection of memorials; in corporate powers relating to third class cities, providing for control, maintenance and repair of memorials; and, in veterans' affairs relating to third class <-- cities, further providing for care of memorials.; IN GROUNDS <-- AND BUILDINGS, FURTHER PROVIDING FOR MONUMENTS, MEMORIALS AND MEMORIAL HALLS TO WAR VETERANS AND FOR PRESERVATION, MAINTENANCE, REPAIR AND COMPLETION OF PUBLIC MONUMENTS; AND MAKING AN EDITORIAL CHANGE.

 AI Summary